Deltares/D-FAST_Morphological_Impact/docs/techref.md

 ## Coding Guidelines

-This program is implemented following PEP 8 style guide using Python 3.x.
+This program has been implemented following the Python PEP 8 style guide using Python 3.8.
-We'll be using type hinting and brief documentation of the functions to guide future developers with respect to the purpose of the various functions, input and output variables.
-Additional restrictions on coding style may be applied, such as Black Code Formatter.
-As the code matures from prototype to beta product and final release product, we'll be implementing increasingly formal code reviews.
+The code has been documented using standard Python docstrings and type hinting.
+For the static type checker _mypy_ is used.

+    pip install mypy
+    mypy dfastbe

+Variables associated with NumPy, netCDF4 and PyQt5 are not yet properly type checked.

+    mypy dfastmi
+    dfastmi\kernel.py:35: error: Skipping analyzing 'numpy': found module but no type hints or library stubs dfastmi\io.py:32: error: Skipping analyzing 'numpy': found module but no type hints or library stubs dfastmi\io.py:33: error: Skipping analyzing 'netCDF4': found module but no type hints or library stubs dfastmi\batch.py:36: error: Skipping analyzing 'numpy': found module but no type hints or library stubs dfastmi\batch.py:36: note: See https://mypy.readthedocs.io/en/latest/running_mypy.html#missing-imports
+    dfastmi\gui.py:33: error: Skipping analyzing 'PyQt5': found module but no type hints or library stubs dfastmi\gui.py:34: error: Skipping analyzing 'PyQt5.QtGui': found module but no type hints or library stubs dfastmi\gui.py:491: error: Cannot assign to a method dfastmi\gui.py:491: error: Incompatible types in assignment (expression has type "Type[str]", variable has type "Callable[[str], str]") dfastmi\cli.py:35: error: Skipping analyzing 'numpy': found module but no type hints or library stubs dfastmi\cmd.py:35: error: Skipping analyzing 'numpy': found module but no type hints or library stubs Found 10 errors in 6 files (checked 8 source files)

+The final two errors report (`dfastmi\\gui.py:491`) are caused by a statement to switch the configparser to case sensitive mode while creating the data structure to be saved to file; most likely the data type is not properly set in the configparser definition.
+The code works conforms to the configparser documentation and works properly as is.

+A consistent coding style is enforced by means of the _Black Code Formatter_.

+    pip install black
+    black dfastmi

 ## Version Control

 GitHub is used for software version control.
 The repository is located at https://github.com/Deltares/D-FAST_Morphological_Impact.
-We'll be creating release branches and development branches to keep the trunk and releases stable.
+Since D-FAST Morphological Impact builds on WAQMORF, the initial release of the new Python product is labeled as version 2.0.0.

 ## Automated Building and Testing of Code

 Automated TeamCity projects will be set up for testing the Python code, for building (and optionally signing of) binaries, and testing of the binaries.
 In this way the formal release process can be easily aligned with the other products.
-The first test files have been uploaded to GitHub alongside the source code; it is yet to be determined whether that is the most appropriate location for the full test suite given potentially large binary model simulation files and open repository access.

-During the development the following types of tests will be carried out.
+This is ongoing work; the test and build steps are currently run locally

+    ================================================= test session starts ==================================================
+    platform win32 -- Python 3.8.2, pytest-6.1.2, py-1.9.0, pluggy-0.13.1
+    rootdir: D:\checkouts\D-FAST\D-FAST_Morphological_Impact
+    collected 65 items

+    tests\test_batch.py ...                                                                                           [  4%]
+    tests\test_cli.py ..                                                                                              [  7%]
+    tests\test_io.py ........................................                                                         [ 69%]
+    tests\test_kernel.py ....................
+[100%]

+    ================================================== 65 passed in 1.43s ==================================================

+The results of the software is verified by means of

 1. Unit testing at the level of functions, such as reading and writing of files, and basic testing of the algorithms.
+All functions included in `io.py` and `kernel.py` are covered by unit tests.
+These tests are carried out by means of the `pytest` framework.
+1. Regression tests have been set up to verify that the results of the command line interactive mode (with redirected standard in input for files coming from WAQUA) and the batch mode (with configuration file input for files coming from either WAQUA or D-Flow FM) remain unchanged under further code developments.

+For the regression tests four sets of input files have been selected:

-1. Compare the new implementation with existing sets of input and output files obtained from WAQMORF (validation legacy mode).
+1. One set of legacy input files coming from WAQUA.
+Running D-FAST Morphological Impact on those converted files gives identical results in the same file format as WAQMORF.
-1. Convert one or two sets of legacy input files to D-Flow FM like netCDF files.
+1. Those WAQUA results have been converted to a set of D-Flow FM like netCDF files.
-Running D-FAST Morphological Impact in the new mode on those converted files should give identical numerical results but stored in different file format.
+Running D-FAST Morphological Impact on those converted files gives identical numerical results but stored in the new netCDF file format.
-1. Run D-Flow FM simulations using the same curvilinear mesh as was used in WAQUA.
+1. For the same case a set of D-Flow FM simulations was carried out using the same curvilinear mesh as was used in WAQUA.
-Running D-FAST Morphological Impact on the new files will give different results than those obtained from the WAQUA results since a different hydrodynamic solver was used, but the differences are expected to be small.
-They will be quantified and reported.
+Since the D-Flow FM results differ from those obtained from WAQUA, the results of D-FAST Morphological Impact are also slightly different.
+However, the geometry of this set uses basically the same geometry as the first two sets.
-1. Run D-Flow FM simulations using a new unstructured mesh.
+1. Finally, also a set of D-Flow FM simulations using a new unstructured mesh was carried for the same case.
-Running D-FAST Morphological Impact on those new unstructured model results will give different results than those obtained using the curvilinear model, but the differences are expected to be small.
-They will be quantified and reported.

-For the automated testing, unit tests and regression tests based on known input/output combinations will be used.
-These tests will be executed on the original Python code and to the degree possible on the compiled binaries as well.
-Details of the various tests implemented will be documented as the project progresses and full documentation will be included in the final project documentation.
+In this case both the geometry and simulation results differ, the D-FAST Morphological Impact are hence also slightly different.

 ## Automated Generation of Documentation

-An automated environment for generation of the user manual will be set up.
-This will be integrated in the daily cycle of building all manuals on Deltares TeamCity server.
-The documentation written in a combination of LaTeX and markdown files is maintained in the GitHub repository alongside the source code.
+The documentation has been written in a combination of LaTeX and markdown files which are maintained in the GitHub repository alongside the source code.
+The PDF version of the user manual and this technical reference manual are generated automatically as part of the daily cycle of building all manuals on the Deltares TeamCity server.